What useful style prompts help you notice

 Engagement ring shopping can feel overwhelming because every choice has a name: solitaire, halo, bezel, oval, pear, cathedral, pave, yellow gold, platinum.
-A useful engagement ring style quiz turns that vocabulary into visual decisions.
-Instead of starting with jargon, you choose what catches your eye and then learn the words for those preferences.
+A useful engagement ring style quiz should turn that vocabulary into visual decisions.
+In the app, Style Finder does that with quick preference prompts instead of making the quiz feel like the final answer.

 The goal is a smaller, clearer set of directions.
 You may learn that you keep choosing elongated stones, warmer metals, low profiles, vintage details, or clean settings.
 Those patterns are useful because they tell you which styles deserve a closer look.